khrona/awesomium-wiki/index.md

 ---
 {% include JB/setup %}

-_This Wiki is still a Work-In-Progress, use at your own risk_
+___This Wiki is still a Work-In-Progress, use at your own risk___

 Awesomium is a Web UI Bridge for Native Applications.
 Leverage HTML/JS/CSS to build your application's front-end.

 Here you'll find tips, tricks, and tutorials for using the library in your own apps.
-(Compatible with v1.7+ Only)
+All articles are compatible with the latest version of 1.7 only.

 {% for g in site.groups %}
 ### {{ g.name }}